SairajGH/SairajGH/README.md

 <h1 align="center">Hey there, I'm Sairaj</h1>

 <p align="center">
-  I'm a student from Pune, pursuing BE (IT) at SKNCOE, Pune. \n I have a focus on Python, SQL Front-End Web Development.
+  I'm a student from Pune, pursuing BE (IT) at SKNCOE, Pune.
+  I have a focus on Python, SQL Front-End Web Development.
   I love making music and playing chess in my free time.
 </p>

 ---